labsyspharm/shell-novice/_episodes/03-create.md

 ~~~
 $ cd thesis
-$ nano draft.txt
+$ atom draft.txt
 ~~~
 {: .language-bash}

 > ## Which Editor?
 >
-> When we say, '`nano` is a text editor'" we really do mean 'text': it can
+> When we say, '`atom` is a text editor'" we really do mean 'text': it is
-> only work with plain character data, not tables, images, or any other
+> designed to work with plain character data, not tables, images.
+We use it
-> human-friendly media.
-We use it in examples because it is one of the
+> in examples because it is one of the easiest to use, yet sophisticated
-> least complex text editors.
-However, because of this trait, it may
-> not be powerful enough or flexible enough for the work you need to do
+> text editors.
+It should be powerful and flexible enough for the work you
+> need to do after this workshop.
+It is however GUI based, which means you
+> need to be able to pop up a window, which is not possible when, for example,
+> you are accessing a remote server.
+>
-> after this workshop.
-On Unix systems (such as Linux and Mac OS X),
+> On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which require more time to learn),
-> or a graphical editor such as
+> as terminal-only editors. `nano` is another common, and easier-to-use option,
+> though far less powerful.
+>
+> Some other common GUIs include [Gedit](http://projects.gnome.org/gedit/) on
-> [Gedit](http://projects.gnome.org/gedit/).
+> Unix systems.
 On Windows, you may wish to
 > use [Notepad++](http://notepad-plus-plus.org/).
 Windows also has a built-in
 > editor called `notepad` that can be run from the command line in the same
 > way as `nano` for the purposes of this lesson.